 Educating Athletes and Parents on Concussion Awareness

 Education is a cornerstone of effective concussion prevention and management.
-Athletes and parents should be well-informed about:
+Athletes and parents should be well informed about:

 - The signs and symptoms of concussions